Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Registered subclasses

 Let us start with the code from the [Designing serializable hierarchy](#designing-serializable-hierarchy) section.
-To make it work with serialization without making `sealed` we need to define a [SerializersModule] using the [SerializersModule {}][SerializersModule()] builder function.
+To make it work with serialization without making it `sealed`, we have to define a [SerializersModule] using the [SerializersModule {}][SerializersModule()] builder function.
 In the module the base class is specified in the [polymorphic] builder and each subclass is registered with the [subclass] function.
 Now, a custom JSON configuration can be instantiated with this module and used for serialization.